apache/couchdb/nouveau/server/README.md

 * POST support for _nouveau
 * No support for results grouping
 * No support to configure stop words for analyzers
+* No work done on Makefile.win or Windows generally

 ## Why is this better than dreyfus/clouseau?